Sony has lost some ground to LG and Samsung, but it's still a force to be reckoned with and makes cutting-edge 4K, 8K LCD and OLED TVs.

 Like the Z9J 8K set, the X95J has a full-array backlight shining on to a liquid crystal panel, as well as all the bells and whistles that come with the Bravia XR processor.

 The screen is 120Hz which means it can handle 120 frames per second.
 This makes for smooth motion on compatible content.
 Gaming is the most obvious beneficiary of this as the Xbox Series X and PlayStation 5 have games which take full advantage of a 120Hz display.

 Unfortunately sizes start at 65 inches for the X95J so you'll need to look elsewhere if you want something smaller.

-The main difference between the X90J and X95J is the max frame rate.
-100Hz is the best the X90J can do, which means you won't be able to unlock the full potential of high-frame rate video games and videos.
+The X90J also has a 120Hz, which means you'll be able to unlock the full potential of high-frame rate video games and videos.

 The good news is that the X90J will available in larger range of sizes starting at a more living-room-friendly 50 inches.

 With 8K sets, OLEDs and cheaper LCD ranges, there's plenty to unpack in Sony's 2020 line-up.
 Click through to the range you want to know more about to see what kind of features you can expect.

 Every year there's a TV that gets top billing at CES (the world's biggest tech tradeshow) and for Sony in 2020 that was the ZH8, its flagship 8K set which is packed with the best tech and features.